FeatureBaseDB/python-pilosa/README.md

     * Added support for creating range encoded frames.
     * Added `SetFieldValue`, `Sum` and `Xor` calls.
     * Added support for excluding bits or attributes from bitmap calls.
 In order to exclude bits, call `setExcludeBits(true)` in your `QueryOptions.Builder`.
 In order to exclude attributes, call `setExcludeAttributes(true)`.
+    * Customizable CSV timestamp format (Contributed by @lachlanorr).
+    * **Deprecation** Row and column labels are deprecated, and will be removed in a future release of this library.
+Do not use `column_label` field when creating `Index` objects and do not use `row_label` field when creating `Frame` objects for new code.
+See: https://github.com/pilosa/pilosa/issues/752 for more info.

 * **v0.5.0** (2017-08-03):
     * Supports importing data to Pilosa server.